Online Ketamine Assisted EMDR Therapy™

 Because KAP combines both ketamine and psychotherapy, it can allow for a deeper emotional exploration that may be more challenging under typical therapeutic conditions alone.

 • The effects of ketamine, which most patients find pleasant, last for approximately 45 minutes.
 A low “psycholytic” dose of ketamine creates a gentle loosening of the mind, making emotions more accessible without causing full dissociation.
 People often feel deeply relaxed, introspective, and slightly detached from regular thoughts, with mild body sensations.
 Insights may arise more naturally, allowing for meaningful exploration while staying present and able to communicate.
-Studies have shown that the benefits to mood and neurological growth can last up to two weeks after the Ketamine experience.
+Studies have shown that the benefits to mood and neurological growth can last up to two weeks after the ketamine experience.

 • Some of the costs may be reimbursable for insurance benefits.
 A portion of the appointments may be eligible for utilizing your out of network insurance benefits, including our initial session, preparation, and integration sessions.
 The dosing sessions may not be billable to insurance because ketamine is considered an “off label” treatment and extended session times may not be covered.